stakater/kubestackplus-docs/content/legal-documents/gtc.md

     1. The Customer will be solely responsible to ensure continuity of their own systems and backing up their data during and before termination of contract.
 Upon request, STAKATER may assist the Customer in transferring services and data to their own or third-party systems and may charge standard rates for the service.

+1. **Intellectual Property**

+    1. The terms “Software” and “Platform” encompass all inventions, including new applications of the Study, Device, or Technology, as well as any intellectual property created or developed by the Parties, either individually or collaboratively, under this Agreement.

+    1. Inventorship for any Inventions will be determined according to applicable Swedish patent law (1967:837).
+The Parties agree to fully cooperate in preparing and filing patent applications related to these Inventions.

+    1. All information exchanged between the Parties in relation to this Agreement will be classified as “Business Sensitive,” “Confidential,” or “Mission Critical,” including electronic communications at operational, project, and executive levels.

+    1. The confidentiality of shared information is governed by, “Non-Disclosure Agreement,”.

+    1. Each Party retains ownership of its pre-existing intellectual property and any modifications made during the Agreement.

 1. **Legal Warranty**

     1. STAKATER guarantees that the Customer's use of its services in compliance with the law and the Agreement does not violate any third-party intellectual property rights.

-    1. If a third-party claims that their intellectual property rights have been violated by the Customer's use of Stakater's services, except if the customer is using other service(s) as a combination to Stakater's services that fall under is intellectual property rights violations, STAKATER will defend the Customer against such a claim at its own expense if the customer:
+    1. If a third-party claims that their intellectual property rights have been violated by the Customer's use of Stakater's services, except if the customer is using other service(s) as a combination to Stakater's services that fall under its intellectual property rights violations, STAKATER will defend the Customer against such a claim at its own expense if the customer:

         1. notifies STAKATER immediately in writing within three (3) working days of such event,